Psalms For Life

 Winning where Adam lost

-David has learned that any path to success that doesn’t address temptation yields a very limited sort of success.
-He addresses sin’s pull through an openness to divine instruction in a “with-God relationship.”
+Any path to success that doesn’t address temptation yields a very limited sort of success.
+David addresses sin’s pull through an openness to divine instruction in a “with-God relationship.”

 A David Psalm.